bvi1994/marko-giphy-keyboard/tutorial.md

 ## Creating the GIF Gallery

-Lets review on what the `ImageGallery` component hierarchy looks like:
+Lets review on what the `image-gallery` component hierarchy looks like:

 ```
-- ImageGallery
+- image-gallery
-  - Images
+  - GIFs
-  - ScrollButton
+  - scroll-button
 ```

-Looking at the mock up from earlier, `<Images>` would just be a bunch of images and we would have two `<ScrollButton`>s, one going left and one going right that will allow users to scroll through the results.
+Looking at the mock up from earlier, `<Images>` would just be a bunch of images and we would have two `<scroll-button`>s, one going left and one going right that will allow users to scroll through the results.
 We will be building those subcomponents inside `<image-gallery>`.

 Create a folder called `image-gallery` inside the `components` folder.
 Then inside the `image-gallery` folder, create another `components` folder and a file called `image-gallery.marko`.
 Keep the inner `components` folder empty for now.